jkalayan/ForcePred/README.txt

-1. Before running a job, install the conda environment by running ./create_conda_env.sh on the command line in this directory.
+1. Before running a job, install the conda environment by running ./create_conda_env.sh on the command line in the scripts directory.
     This will install a conda environment in your $HOME directory called updated_ml_env from the updated_ml_env.yml file which contains all the Python libraries needed to run ForcePred.
 The installation could take